CLRX/CLRX-mirror/doc/GcnInstrsDs.md

 These instructions access to local or global data share (LDS/GDS) memory.

-List of fields for the DS encoding:
+List of fields for DS encoding:

 Bits  | Name     | Description
 ------|----------|------------------------------